-Regular part-time employees will earn one sick hour for every 40 hours worked.
-The maximum number of sick hours can be accumulated to forty (40 hours).
+Regular part-time employees and part-time hourly employees will earn one sick hour for every thirty (30) hours worked.
+Sick time cannot be taken until the employee has worked 120 calendar days.
+The maximum number of sick hours can be accumulated to forty (40) hours.
+These groups of employees may carry over a maximum of 40 hours of unused sick time from one fiscal year to the next.